codatio/codat-docs/docs/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference.md

 ## Attachments

 When creating attachments, QuickBooks Online requires that the multipart/form-data request used to upload the files includes a `Content-Type` header.

-The header must be contained within each boundary-separated part of the request body.
-The header should be a MIME type that reflects the file type being uploaded.
+The header must be contained within each boundary-separated part of the request body and should be a MIME type that reflects the file type being uploaded.
 QBO will not accept `application/octet-stream` as the header value.

 ```http title="Example multipart/form-data with a Content-Type header"
 --boundaryxxxxxxxxxxxxxxxxxxxxxxxxxxxx